CharmanderTheGreat/About-you/README.md

 ## Setup

-For hardware, wiring, and general setup instructions, see the [arduino-karaoke-lcd](https://github.com/CharmanderTheGreat/arduino-lyrics) hub repo.
+For hardware, wiring, and general setup instructions, see the [arduino-lyrics](https://github.com/CharmanderTheGreat/arduino-lyrics) hub repo.
 Once your board and LCD are wired and ready:

-1. Open `[sketch-filename].ino` from this repo in Arduino IDE.
+1. Open `aboutyou-lyrics.ino` from this repo in Arduino IDE.
 2. Install the `LiquidCrystal_I2C` library via `Sketch > Include Library > Manage Libraries` → search "LiquidCrystal I2C" → install.
 3. Select **Board: Arduino Uno** and the correct **COM Port**.
 4. Upload the sketch.